luvnft/thirdroom/README.md

 ## Deployment

-The Third Room client can be deployed to any static web host with the ability for wildcard routing for single page web apps and adding HTTP headers.
+The Space client can be deployed to any static web host with the ability for wildcard routing for single page web apps and adding HTTP headers.

-We currently deploy Third Room to Netlify via a custom GitHub actions deploy script.
+We currently deploy Space to Netlify via a custom GitHub actions deploy script.
 If you fork our repository and set the `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID` secrets in your GitHub configuration, this setup should work for you as well.
 Every PR will be built and deployed as a preview deploy and every commit / merge to `main` will be deployed to your Netlify site.